7 Persuasion Examples to Increase Your Ecommerce Sales

 Everything we do affects our next course of action.

-One of the most important principles of the human ego is that our belief and value system has to be consistent with our actions.
-If this does not happen, and they do not match, cognitive dissonance occurs, which threatens the ego.
+One of the most important principles of the human ego is that our belief and value system have to be consistent with our actions.
+If this does not happen, and they do not match, cognitive dissonance occurs, threatening the ego.

 A Hungarian business article is a good example.